 (3) Payments by the Bank to the Treasurer in respect of any such charges are required to be made at such times, and in such instalments, as the Treasurer determines.

-[Section 21 amended by No. 77 of 2006 s.
+[Section 21 amended: No. 77 of 2006 s.
 4.]

-22. Treasurer may require information to be given
+22. Treasurer may require Bank to give information

 (1) The Treasurer may request the Bank to give prescribed information to the Treasurer, including prescribed information by way of periodical returns at prescribed times, to enable the Treasurer to be informed of or assess the extent of the liability, or risk of or exposure to liability, from time to time existing under section 20.